ekothavale/FIleSQLite/README.md

 ## VIII.
 Attributions and Outro

 The interpreter architecture — bytecode chunk, stack-based VM, single-pass code generator — was inspired by Robert Nystrom's [*Crafting Interpreters*](https://craftinginterpreters.com/).
-The storage engine (B+ tree, slotted pages, dirty-stack write-back) was designed and implemented independently.
+The storage engine (B+ tree, slotted pages, dirty-stack write-back, etc.) was designed and implemented independently.

 Copyright (c) 2026 Ethan Kothavale.
 Distributed under the MIT License — see the license header in any source file for the full text.